 Admission to the program is highly competitive.
 Successful applicants generally present strong undergraduate training, with concentrations in mathematics, physics, or engineering, and high scores on the Graduate Record Exam (GRE), both on the GRE General Test and the GRE Subject Test in physics.
 Students accepted to the program are normally offered research assistantships, which include tuition expenses and a generous stipend.
 Prospective students are encouraged, however, to apply for any outside fellowships for which they may qualify.

 All applicants must complete a web-based application.
 The application fee is $95.
-When applying, select "Program in Plasma Physics" in the "Department Choices" section.
+When applying, select "Program in Plasma Physics" in the "Field of Study" section.
 The deadline for submitting an application is December 15th.
 A completed application includes: